 How to Make Healthy Granola Bars

 Of course, don’t let the peanut butter deter you from making these if you have a family member with a peanut allergy.
-Another type of nut or seed butter, such as almond or cashew butter should work just fine in this bar recipe.
-SunButter is a particularly good substitution for peanut butter if you know that you will be sending your children to school or daycare with these bars.
+Another type of nut or seed butter, such as almond butter or cashew butter should work just fine in this bar recipe.
+SunButter is a particularly good substitution for peanut butter if you know that you will be sending your children to school or daycare with these granola bars and need something nut free.

-To make the granola bar mixture, toss the quick oats with the puffed rice cereal in a large bowl.
+To make the granola mixture, toss the dry ingredients including the quick oats with the puffed rice cereal in a large bowl.
 At this point, you can also add optional add-ins like dried fruit, seeds, or nuts.
 You can also add chocolate chips to the recipe but should wait until after the granola mixture has cooled so that the chocolate chips don’t melt.

 The next step to making this healthy granola bar recipe is tossing the dry mixture with the wet mixture until well-combined, before pressing in the baking pan.
 I like to use a flat-bottomed measuring cup or glass to level the mixture out.